-amuel K. Collins, Jr., was sworn in as Deputy State Treasurer on October 7, 2015, by District

-Judge Stan Whitaker.
+amuel K. Collins, Jr., was sworn in as Deputy State Treasurer on October 7, 2015, by District Judge Stan Whitaker.

 Prior to his appointment,

 Mr. Collins served as Vice

 President-Public Funds

 Treasury Management

 with First National Bank.

-Previously he served as
+Previously he served as the

-State Cash Manager at the

-appointment of the Honorable James B. Lewis, New

-Mexico State Treasurer.
+New Mexico State Cash

+Manager.